Estevenson1994/CV/README.md

 ## Hobbies and Interests
 - Ballroom and Latin American Dancing: Competed at national level from the age of 6 till 18.
 I continue to dance for fun, however I am looking to compete again soon.
 - Running: Regularly take part in 'Park Runs' on Saturday mornings, competed the 'Royal Parks Half' in 2017, raising money for the Beat Bowel Cancer charity and the 'Hackney Half' in 2018.
 I have also entered the 'Hackney Half' in 2019.
-- Cycling: I love cycling in to work everyday, and I plan to cycle from London to Amsterdam in May 2019 with my family.
+- Cycling: I love cycling in to work everyday, and I plan to cycle around Belgium with my family in May 2019.
 - Volunteering: I am currently tutoring via the charity 'The Access Project' which aims to help students from disadvantaged backgrounds get into great universities.
 I currently tutor A level chemistry for one hour a week.
 - Yoga: When I find the time, I love to have a good stretch out at yoga.
 I hope to be able to hold a handstand by the end of 2019.
 - UCL Cheerleading society: Achieved 1st place in national university competitions.